Constellation-Labs/metagraph-examples/examples/DataApi-Water-And-Energy-Usage/README.md

 ## Template

-This project contains dependencies of the Tessellation on version `v2.0.0-alpha.8`
+This project contains dependencies of the Tessellation on version `develop`

 At this example you can take a look at the files: